bayinfosys/bayinfosys.github.io/07-design-patterns/index.md

 + Recommender Pattern
     + Overview: Given a single observation, a recommender will suggest associations based on its training.
-    + Examples: Next purchase suggestions, personalized content recommendations, discount recommendation.
+    + Examples: Next purchase suggestions, personalised content recommendations, discount recommendation.
     + Marketing example: To all customers, recommend an appropriate set of adverts.

 + Classifier Pattern